 Farming can actually make water cleaner and the environment healthier.
 Farms doing exactly that are scattered across the Midwest.
 We bring a unique combination of remote-sensing, big data and landscape analysis to bear to build pressure to change policy to heal the damage done by poor farming practices and to build excitement about how much healthier the environment could be through often simple changes in the way we farm.

-Here’s some news you can use as you begin your weekend.Read More
+EWG News Roundup (4/12): Here’s some news you can use going into the weekend.Read More

 Outbreaks of toxic algae in U.S. waterways usually happen in warmer months.
 But in a sign that the problem is growing worse, algae blooms were reported in December in Michigan and Washington state, with another reported in Florida during the first days of spring.Read More

 In the wake of President Trump’s tariffs, agriculture interests are claiming that the farm economy is crashing.
 Agriculture Secretary Sonny Perdue said recently that farm debt is rising to levels not seen since the dark days of the 1980s, when thousands of farmers went bankrupt.Read More

 Another 12 months is just about in the books.
 It was full of moments that impacted health and the environment in a variety of ways.
 From clean water to Kavanaugh, from Pruitt to “poop lagoons,” EWG has been with you every step of the way, keeping you in the know.
 As the year comes to a close, it’s time to look back at the most popular stories.Read More

 Scott Faber, senior vice president of government affairs for the Environmental Working Group, issued the following statement today following final passage of the farm bill by Congress.Read More